 To maximize opportunities to benefit not just from my experience but that of your fellow educators, the follow-up session will have a small-group component, where you will meet in groups of 4-5 in Zoom breakout rooms, and have a chance to tap into the collective experience and wisdom of other educators in the group.

 Plus, you’ll have access to a private discussion forum, where you’ll be able to engage with all of the other educators during the week, sharing updates, asking questions, and getting feedback from myself and your colleagues.
 Which will look something like this:

 Oh, and whatever happened to that pianist whose recital nudged me onto this path?
 Well, she went on to solve the nerves issue and become a terrific pianist.
 And we ended up getting married too, so I guess it’s a good thing I went to that recital. =)

 The sessions will be recorded and uploaded as soon as Zoom does its thing and I can upload them to my host (usually by the end of the day).
-So you’ll be able to “play along” with the exercises we do, and submit your homework into the group along with everyone else without too much of a delay.
+So you’ll be able to “play along” with the exercises we do in class, and submit your homework into the group along with everyone else without too much of a delay.

-And part of the reason for my creating the private social network for this training, is to ensure that we can all communicate and share ideas with each other asynchronously, regardless of whatever time zone we may be based in.
+And part of the reason for my creating the private forum for this training, is to ensure that we can all communicate and share ideas with each other asynchronously, regardless of whatever time zone we may be based in.

 The short answer is that there is indeed some overlap between this course and Beyond Practicing.
 If you’re trying to decide between the two, my recommendation would be to start with this “Essentials” course, and then consider signing up for Beyond Practicing afterwards if you’d like to take things further.